dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/params.rst

 .. note::

-   The ellipsis operator ("...") is used for recipe arguments which dict-type defaults and indicates that the only the default values of the specified keys should be updated.
+   The ellipsis operator ("...") is used for instruction arguments which dict-type defaults and indicates that the only the default values of the specified keys should be updated.